sapfluxnet/sfn_datapaper/README.md

 ### Non-functional and other scripts
  - read_metadata.R: reads sfn metadata, re-run only if sfn data changes (e.g. new version), writes cache
- - sfndatapaper_main.R: not functional, an attempt to create main script
  - maps_base.R:  creates base maps for figures

 ## Rendering

 ### Current version